rafaduran/django-pluggable-registration/docs/backend-api.rst

 ``'registration.backends.default.DefaultBackend'`` as the value of the ``backend`` argument (and the default URLconf included with that backend does so).
-The specified backend class will then be imported and instantiated (by calling its constructor with no arguments), and the resulting instance will be used for all backend-specific functionality.
+The specified backend class will then be imported and instantiated by calling its constructor with the \*\*kwargs on `views in django-registration <views>`, thus you can pass any argument you need just overriding URLconf, and the resulting instance will be used for all backend-specific functionality.

 If the specified backend class cannot be imported, django-registration will raise ``django.core.exceptions.ImproperlyConfigured``.